No Sweat First Bet Up to $400!

 👋 Trudeau’s Resignation

-Shortly after Prime Minister Justin Trudeau announced “[Canada] deserves a real choice in the next election” and revealed he would be stepping down, the Liberal Party, unsurprisingly, saw an uptick in the polls and Canadian Election odds.
-Of course, we’ll only know the true polls for the upcoming Canadian federal election when the new Liberal Party leader is selected.
+Shortly after Prime Minister Justin Trudeau announced “[Canada] deserves a real choice in the next election” and revealed he would be stepping down, the Liberal Party saw an uptick in the polls and Canadian Election odds, both of which continued to rise in the following weeks.

 Canada's Prime Minister Justin Trudeau speaks during a news conference February 1, 2025 on Parliament Hill in Ottawa, Canada.